Car Registration in PennsylvaniaPage Overview

 Need to replace your registration, plates, or stickers?
 You'll have to pay a fee to do so.

 Learn more about this process―as well as about the different plate styles available―when you visit our license plate section.
-Also, you can highlight your license plate by purchasing some nifty frames.

 After you receive your stickers, be sure to follow the provided instructions to place them in the proper spot.